AI API Rate Limits 2026: OpenAI, Anthropic, Gemini RPM, TPM & 429 Fixes

 |---|---|---|---|

-Winner: OpenAI Tier 5 at 30M TPM is in a class of its own.
-If you are at enterprise scale and need the absolute highest throughput on standard plans, OpenAI is the clear choice.
-Gemini’s 4M TPM is the next best, available immediately without tier requirements.
+Winner: OpenAI Tier 5 at 40M TPM is in a class of its own among published standard model limits.
+If you are at enterprise scale and need the highest standard published throughput, OpenAI is the clearest documented ceiling.
+Gemini may still be strong, but your exact project quota should be read from AI Studio.

 Note on custom limits: At $5,000+/month spend, every major provider will negotiate custom rate limits.
 Contact sales teams directly for Anthropic, OpenAI, Google, and xAI if standard limits are insufficient.